-- 3.31 Development Plan policies seek to protect the undeveloped character of the countryside and to limit new dwellings outside defined settlement boundaries.
-There were only a few small developments completed outside settlement boundaries in 2014/15. - 3.32 The Core Strategy sets out a District Settlement Hierarchy.
+3.32 Development Plan policies seek to protect the undeveloped character of the countryside and to limit new dwellings outside defined settlement boundaries.
+Most of the developments completed outside settlement boundaries in 2015/16 were on previously developed land.

+3.33 The Core Strategy sets out a District Settlement Hierarchy.
 This identifies the most sustainable locations for growth and identifies settlements which contain a range of facilities which can provide services to a wider area.
-Table 3.17 shows the distribution of completions at the different levels of the hierarchy: the majority of homes completed in 2014/15 were in the urban areas of the District.
+Table 3.16 shows the distribution of completions at the different levels of the hierarchy: the majority of homes completed in 2014/15 were in Newbury, the main urban area of the District.